 Capital Gains Taxes

 When real estate and investments are sold, the owner pays federal taxes of up to 20 percent on gain realized in the sale.
 Those with lower income may pay no tax or a 15 percent tax.
 The taxpayer may also have to pay state taxes.
 The gain is calculated as the difference between the basis and the money received on the property’s sale.
 For most property, the basis is the purchase price.
-For instance, if you bought a share of stock for $100 and sold it for $150, the gain would be $50.
+For instance, if you bought a share of stock for $100 and sold it for $150, the basis would be $100 and the gain $50.
 At a tax rate of 20 percent, the tax on the sale would be $10 ($50 x .20 = $10).
 Often it can be difficult to establish the purchase price of stock that has been held for a long time, meaning that the entire amount received may be treated as gain and subject to taxes.

 Carry Over and Step-Up In Basis

 If you give someone property during your life, he will receive it with the same basis as you.
 This is known as a “carry over” basis.
 This means that if he sells the property, he would pay the same taxes as you.
 And, if you give him your house, he’ll actually pay greater taxes because he will not be able exclude the first $250,000 of gain unless he moves in for two years before the sale.